 | January 2023[3][4] | Estimated 100 million monthly active users | Outside estimates said ChatGPT reached mass adoption roughly two months after launch. |

-| February 1, 2023[5][6] | ChatGPT Plus | OpenAI introduced a paid plan at $20 per month. |
+| February 1, 2023[5][6] | ChatGPT Plus | OpenAI introduced a paid plan at $20 per month while keeping a free option. |

 | March 14, 2023[7][8] | GPT-4 in ChatGPT Plus | Paid users gained access to GPT-4 with a usage cap. |